-Consumers who borrow money in Ireland are protected in legislation by the Consumer Credit Act 1995.
+Consumers who borrow money are protected in legislation by the Consumer Credit Act 1995.
 This Act covers all types of credit and credit institutions must comply with this law.
 The Act also prescribes the ways in which credit may be advertised.
-If you are having trouble paying off a loan that you have taken out previously the Money Advice and Budgeting Service (MABS) may be able to help.
+If you are having trouble paying off a loan the Money Advice and Budgeting Service (MABS) may be able to help.

 Generally, banks, building societies and other credit institutions charge for the use of borrowed money.
 This payment is called 'interest' and it is calculated on the amount of money you borrow and the length of time that you borrow it.
-Financial Institutions may also charge fees to cover their administrative expenses.
-Check the cost of taking out credit or a loan.
-Find out the costs and your ability to repay them.
-The Competition and Consumer Protection Commission provides information about personal loans.
+You may also have to pay fees to cover administrative expenses on your loan.

 The Central Bank authorises banks, building societies and credit unions.
 You should only borrow from an authorised financial service provider.
 This protects you and your money from unscrupulous lenders.
 If you are unsure if the company that you are dealing with is authorised contact the Central Bank to find out.

 You can access a loan calculator to help you work out repayments on a loan at consumerhelp.ie.
 You can also compare personal loans, credit cards and overdrafts with financial product comparison tools.